hukusuke1007/flamingo/README.md

 ### File
 Can operation into Firebase Storage and upload and delete storage file.
 Using StorageFile and Storage class.

-For examople, create post model that have StorageFile.
+For example, create post model that have StorageFile.

 ```dart
 import 'package:flamingo/flamingo.dart';